Tendon-Actuated Robots with a Tapered, Flexible Polymer Backbone: Design, Fabrication, and Modeling: MODEL VALIDATION

-Due to uncertainty in TPU material properties, the Young's modulus used in the model was selected via a line search over the range 50-200 MPa in 1 MPa increments.
-At each candidate value, the optimal rigid body transformation was computed, and bias-corrected position residuals were used as the Young's modulus calibration cost function
+Due to nonlinearity and uncertainty in the TPU material properties, the Young's modulus used in the tapered model was set using a tendon tension-scheduling method.
+The Young's modulus along the backbone varies with strain; however, since strain information is unavailable online, cable tensions are used as a proxy variable to allow for shape-varying Young's modulus values.
+While three tension measurements ($\tau_i \in \reals{}$) are available, the conditioning variables are reduced to the two-dimensional parameter vector \mbox{$\boldsymbol{\Delta} = (\Delta_1, \Delta_2)$}, with $\Delta_1 = \tau_1 - \tau_3$ and $\Delta_2 = \tau_2 - \tau_3$.
+This parameterization is based on the fact that the differences between cable tensions, rather than their absolute values, determine the shape of the robot.

+The tension-scheduled Young's modulus is calibrated on a grid $\mathcal{G} = D_1 \times D_2$, where $D_1$ and $D_2$ are sets of grid nodes spaced at 5~N intervals over the range of tension differences observed during the experiment, with $|D_1| = 5$ and $|D_2| = 3$, giving $|\mathcal{G}| = 15$ calibration points.
+A modulus value $E^*(\Delta_1, \Delta_2)$ is fitted at each node $(\Delta_1, \Delta_2) \in \mathcal{G}$, and for an arbitrary tension pair the modulus is evaluated by bilinear interpolation over the four surrounding nodes.
+A global optimization problem is then solved for the entries of $E^*$ using \mbox{MATLAB's} \texttt{surrogateopt} function with default hyperparameters over 200 iterations, with each $E^*$ value constrained between 50 and 200~MPa.
+At each optimization iteration, the optimal rigid-body transformation was computed, and bias-corrected position residuals were used as the Young's modulus calibration cost function,

+This global optimization method was selected over other methods because it is specifically designed for cost functions that are computationally expensive to evaluate.

-The calibration cost as a function of Young's modulus is shown in \cref{fig:linesearch}.
-The position error magnitudes on the held-out test set are shown in \cref{fig:histograms} as a function of normalized arc length $s/l$ at the ten disc locations, after applying the optimal transformation and bias correction fitted on the training set.
-Errors increase toward the tip, as expected, due to larger deflections and nonlinear material behavior.
-Given the compliant TPU backbone and low-cost sensing architecture, the resulting centimeter-level accuracy is appropriate for the intended inspection and manipulation tasks.
+The resulting position error magnitudes on the held-out test set are shown in \cref{fig:histograms} as a function of normalized backbone length $s/l$ at the ten disc locations, after applying the optimal transformation and bias correction fitted on the training set.
+The calibrated tapered backbone model is compared to a uniform backbone model with base and tip radius both set to 1.11~cm, using the manufacturer's Young's modulus, and all other physical parameters the same as in the tapered model.
+The uniform backbone model is also calibrated to determine the optimal transformation between Vicon and model data.